mclarty3/automate-vital-check/README.md

 # Running it on a server
 It turns out I know nearly absolutely nothing about actually deploying an application to "the cloud", and this proved to be perhaps the most difficult part of the project.
 I decided on Google Cloud Platform, and am running the script on a VM instance.
-After wrestling with dependencies and inconsistencies for many hours, I finally got it to work (though it remains to be see if the server will restart and end the execution of my script--that would require quite the rework on the server side of things).
+After wrestling with dependencies and inconsistencies for many hours, I finally got it to work by downloading and using GNU Screen.
+This allows the program to stay running in one
+"screen" even when the terminal is logged out of.

+First, type ```screen``` and start the program in the newly opened screen.
+Once it is running, press Ctrl+Shift+A, then D to detach from the screen.

+In order to return to the program to stop it and/or make changes, type ```screen -r```

 # Doing it yourself
 Good luck.